Refugee Protection Claims

 Canada is a multicultural and diverse country.
 It upholds its Charter of Rights and Freedoms which affords its citizens and permanent residents the freedom from discrimination of any kind.

 Unfortunately, few countries do not grant the same fundamental rights and freedom to their citizens and residents.
 Canada welcomes refugees to come and live in Canada provided they qualify as per its legal rules and regulations.

 An individual can proceed with a refugee claim, irrespective of the fact whether they are residing in Canada or abroad.
 Refugee claimshavespecificprocesses including a basis of the claim form and a refugee hearing.Get more information about Refugee claims today!

 Who is considered a Refugee?

 A person is considered a refugee under the Convention if they have a fear of persecution upon return to their country of citizenship or permanent residence.
-They need to expressly demonstrate that their home country is unable to provide them with sufficient official protection to keep them safe.
-The forms of fear of persecution recognized internationally include:
+A refugee claim candidate needs to expressly demonstrate that their home country is unable to provide them with sufficient official protection to keep them safe.
+The forms of fear of persecution recognised internationally include:

 - Membership of a specific social group (sexual orientation/gender, etc.)

 The person making a refugee claim also needs to demonstrate that their country is unable or unwilling to provide them with adequate state protection.
 The refugee or protected person applicant needs to prove that the reasons for persecution are personalised and arise from the return to his/her home country or country of legal residence.
 They are at risk of unusual punishment, torture or death.

 What Are the Key Features Of The Balanced Refugee Reform Act Which Have A Bearing On Your Application For Refugee Status?

 The Refugee Asylum system aims to improve the delivery of decisions, enable smooth adaptation of refugees to Canada and existing failed refugee claimants from Canada faster.
 Certain changes were made to this system such